SquareBracketAssociates/Booklet-AI-Technics/Chapters/Clustering/PartitionalClustering.md

 ```

-We can also setup the maximum number of iterations to take when the centroids do not coincide:
+We can also set up the maximum number of iterations to take when the centroids do not coincide:

 ```
 kmeans maxIterations: 20.